Back to the tools list

 Ikigai is often visualized as a Venn diagram with four overlapping circles, each representing a crucial dimension of a purposeful life:

-When all four elements come together, you’ve found your ikigai - your optimal path to a meaningful life.
+When elements come together, you’ve found your Ikigai - your path to a meaningful life.

 How to Discover Your Ikigai?